The Definitive Guide to Sales Prospecting

 Traditionally, marketers and sales pros have referred to this step as lead scoring.
 In modern B2B sales organizations, as rarely a person makes an enterprise purchase individually, it’s become more usual to talk about account scoring to rank prospects based on the organizations' likelihood to become a customer.

-If your research is sound, this step should be a walk in the park.
+If your research is sound, lead qualification should be a walk in the park.
 Break down the qualify dimensions you use during your research into percentages between 1 and 100 based on how important they are to the sales process.
 This tells you the weight of each dimension.
 Like this:

 Next, assign a value between 1 and 100 to these dimensions for each prospect in the list to determine the prospect’s value.